 The primary goals for the VFX Reference Platform are:

-The draft and final references are decided by the VFX Reference Platform Working Group after considering all feedback.
-This Working Group is made up of interested parties invited by the VES Technology Committee and currently has several members, one representative from the VES and two each from three major software vendors.
+The VFX Reference Platform Working Group is made up of interested parties initially invited by the VES Technology Committee and currently has several members, two representatives from the VES and two each from three major software vendors.
 If a vendor or other organization would like to join the Working Group, please send a request with details.